General notions of depth for functional data: Extensions, principal component depth

 More functional depths can be constructed with a generalized versions of Definition \ref{defFunctionalDepth}.
 In (\ref{defFD}) we may introduce weights $w_\phi\ge 0$ that reflect the relative importance of `direction' $\phi$, $\phi\in \Phi$.
 This obviously does not affect the validity of the above postulates \textbf{FD1} to \textbf{FD5}.

 \begin{definition}[Weighted functional data depth]

 \end{definition} Also the set $\Phi$ may be made dependent on the data.
 This is done in the next depth notion, the principal component depth.

 Let $E$ be a separable Hilbert space, e.g.\ the space ${\cal L}^2(J)$ of all square-L-integrable functions or the space $\ell^2$ of square-summable sequences.
-Given $x^1,\dots, x^n\in E$ first a principal component (PC) analysis is performed; see \cite{RamsayS05}.
-Let $y_1, \dots, y_m$ denote the first $m$ principal components and
+Given $x^1,\dots, x^n\in E$ first a -- possibly robust -- principal component (PC) analysis is performed; see \cite{RamsayS05, Shang14} and for robust methods \cite{BaliBTW11}.
+Let $y_1, \dots, y_m$ denote the first $m$ eigenfunctions and

 be the least-squares approximation of $z\in E$.
 Define